 Kwon et al. examined the activity of three versions of heparin and two fucoidans all extracted from a type of edible seaweed.
 The five compounds are sulfated polysaccharides which have proven to be an effective trap.

-A dose-response study was performed and the effective concentration of the compound that produces half-maximal response (EC50) was measured in molar concentration with each of the above five compounds.
+A dose-response study was performed and the effective concentration of the compound that produces a half-maximal response (EC50) was measured in molar concentration with each of the above five compounds.
 A lower EC50 is an indication of higher potency compared to a higher EC50.
 A variant of fucoidans, RPI-27, had an EC50 value of 83 nanomolar while another study in mammalian cells showed an EC50 of 770 nanomolar in Remdesivir.
 Heparin had lower EC50 compared to its variant non-anticoagulant analog of heparin, 2.1 micromolar, and 5.0 micromolar respectively.
 After testing at high concentrations no cellular toxicity was observed.

 Professor Robert Linhardt stated that seaweed extract can be the basis of a nasal spray since COVID-19 infections start at the nose.
 In addition, Professor Linhard stated that if the infection is treated early or before it occurs then there is a great chance of preventing the infection before it begins attacking the immune system.
 Professor Dordick also indicated that seaweed extract can play a role in oral administration to address gastrointestinal effects.